 How to apply it

-When you know which pages are most popular on your website, you know which ones to optimize for conversion.
+The pages that are most popular on your website are the ones to optimize for conversion.
 If you have a blog that gets 100,000 hits per month, you want to add CTAs and links to other webpages on your site to keep that traffic on your website.

 You can pair this with your internal data to improve site-wide conversion rates.
-For example, if you can see which pages convert to sign ups at the highest percentage (ex.
-Pricing page, the solutions overview page), you can divert the traffic from your most viewed webpages and blogs to those high-converting pages to optimize your funnel.
+For example, if you know which pages convert to sign-ups at the highest percentage (e.g., Pricing page, the solutions overview page), you can divert the traffic from your most viewed webpages and blogs to those high-converting pages to optimize your funnel.

 2) On-site tools

 You can add heatmaps to your website to see where people are looking, clicking, and skipping on each page.
-This allows you to see which pages are more interesting to visitors, which elements of a page catch the most attention, and how much page space you have to convince the average visitor to sign up before they leave.
+This uncovers which pages are more interesting to visitors, which elements of a page catch the most attention, and how much page space you have to convince the average visitor to sign up before they leave.

 Tools like FullStory allow you to track different user journeys across your website.
-You’ll be able to click onto an IP address (or customer, if they are signed up) and follow them as they click on menu items, scroll down pages, and revisit blogs.
+You can select an IP address (or customer, if they signed up) and follow them as they click on menu items, scroll down pages, and revisit blogs.

 How to apply it

-There are many different applications for this, depending on the behavior you observe.
+The applications for this depend on the behavior you observe.

-Did you notice a higher percentage of visitors watching the intro video on one service page, versus another?
-This might indicate it’s a more complicated service, and visitors want more information about how it works at your company.
+Did you notice a higher percentage of visitors watching the intro video on one service page versus another?
+This might indicate it’s a more complicated service, and that visitors want more information about how it works.

 Or did you see multiple user paths enter from one of your most popular blogs, follow a CTA to a certain services page, and then exit without signing up?
 Perhaps the CTA works (since it was followed), but the destination wasn’t relevant.
-In this case, you may want to build a custom landing page, taking highlights from that blog visitors are coming from.
+In this case, you may want to build a custom landing page, taking highlights from the blog that’s driving visitors.

 3) Online reviews

 Look through all the online reviews of your company, both good and bad.
-Mine those reviews for quotes and information, such as comments on customer service, how well the product works, and any misconceptions about what your company would do.
+Mine them for relevant quotes and information, such as comments on customer service, how well the product works, and any misconceptions about your company.

-You’ll want to collect useful quotes, ignoring the unhelpful ones like “great product” or “they suck.”
+Ignore unhelpful quotes like “great product” or “they suck,” and search for insightful feedback instead.
 For example, the review above reveals an important feature this tool could add to provide a better user experience.

-Tip: Don’t forget to add a quick hyperlink to where you found each review, in case you need to hunt them down again.
+Tip: Don’t forget to add a hyperlink to where you found each review, in case you need to refer to them again.

 How to apply it

-An actionable review could be someone saying “this app will break your store and you will lose customers after installing this app, like what happened to us.”
-If you can track down this customer and find out how your app broke their store, you might be able to improve your help center documentation to cover this issue.
-If it happened because of a missed setup step, you can add a checklist to your onboarding that makes sure the mistake doesn’t happen again.
+An actionable review could be someone saying, “This app will break your store and you will lose customers after installing it, like what happened to us.”
+If you can track down this customer and find out how your app broke their store, you can improve your help center documentation to cover the issue.
+If it happened because of a missed setup step, for example, you could add a checklist to your onboarding to prevent a repeat mistake.

 Did you notice multiple reviews complaining about the lack of a certain feature, or angry that your product didn’t work a certain way?
-There may be something in your marketing or your onboarding flow that implies you can do something you cannot.
+There may be something in your marketing or your onboarding flow that implies you can do something you actually can’t.

 4) Internal feedback